 Thus, the digital marketing trends that are present now may not be here tomorrow.
 These digital marketing trends may be offset by another, better tendencies.

-The next year, like the one that has past, will bring us new technologies, new ideas, new ways, and new answers.
+The next year, like the one that has passed, will bring us new technologies, new ideas, new ways, and new answers.

 Thus, the trends listed may or may not change the whole digital marketing game.